Three Banded Armadillo (Brazilian)

 - Scientists are still trying to learn more about this species- the small population number makes research difficult

-- Shell is considered to be a modified skin (unlike a turtle who’s shell is made of bone) and has small hairs on it’s plates
+- Shell is considered to be a modified skin (unlike a turtle who’s shell is made of bone) and has small hairs on its plates

-Conservation Message: The biggest threat to their species is hunting pressures.
+The biggest threat to their species is hunting pressures.
 Humans find them easy to catch and kill.
 Another major threat to the Brazilian three banded armadillo is habitat destruction from both mining (charcoal) and agricultural developments in their native ranges.
 The two things most frequently grown in their home ranges are sugar cane and soybean plantations.
 Other large plots of land are being cleared to house livestock.

-In both of the types of habitat where this species are found, there are protected areas for them to live although there is no protected land in the area of highest population density at this time.
+In both of the types of habitat where this species is found, there are protected areas for them to live although there is no protected land in the area of highest population density at this time.